Simple Network Management Protocol: Authentication

 SNMP is available in different versions, and each version has its own security issues.
 SNMP v1 sends passwords in plaintext over the network.
 Therefore, passwords can be read with packet sniffing.
 SNMP v2 allows password hashing with MD5, but this has to be configured.
-Virtually all network management software support SNMP v1, but not necessarily SNMP v2 or v3.
+Virtually all network management software supports SNMP v1, but not necessarily SNMP v2 or v3.
 SNMP v2 was specifically developed to provide data security, that is authentication, privacy and authorization, but only SNMP version 2c gained the endorsement of the Internet Engineering Task Force (IETF), while versions 2u and 2* failed to gain IETF approval due to security issues.
 SNMP v3 uses MD5, Secure Hash Algorithm (SHA) and keyed algorithms to offer protection against unauthorized data modification and spoofing attacks.
-If a higher level of security is needed the Data Encryption Standard (DES) can be optionally used in the cipher block chaining mode.
+If a higher level of security is needed, the Data Encryption Standard (DES) can be optionally used in the cipher block chaining mode.
 SNMP v3 is implemented on Cisco IOS since release 12.0(3)T.

 SNMPv3 may be subject to brute force and dictionary attacks for guessing the authentication keys, or encryption keys, if these keys are generated from short (weak) passwords or passwords that can be found in a dictionary.
 SNMPv3 allows both providing random uniformly distributed cryptographic keys and generating cryptographic keys from a password supplied by the user.
 The risk of guessing authentication strings from hash values transmitted over the network depends on the cryptographic hash function used and the length of the hash value.
 SNMPv3 uses the HMAC-SHA-2 authentication protocol for the User-based Security Model (USM).
 SNMP does not use a more secure challenge-handshake authentication protocol.
 SNMPv3 (like other SNMP protocol versions) is a stateless protocol, and it has been designed with a minimal amount of interactions between the agent and the manager.
 Thus introducing a challenge-response handshake for each command would impose a burden on the agent (and possibly on the network itself) that the protocol designers deemed excessive and unacceptable.